 Service Area Schema

-areaServed defines your service radius beyond your physical address location.
+hasServiceAreaSchema defines your service radius beyond your physical address, critical for service-area businesses (plumbers, electricians, delivery).

 −10